kneodev/ksmppd/README.md

 It makes extensive use of gwlib and other features developed for Kannel, it would not be possible without them.

-Special thanks to @donald-jackson for multiple contributions.
+Special thanks to [donald-jackson](https://github.com/donald-jackson) for multiple contributions.

 If you do wish to donate to this project, please do so via the bitcoin address below.